TeachBooks/mirror_teachbook_manual/book/workflows/edit_book.md

     <img src="figures/User3_NewFile.PNG" alt="Example Image" width="500">
 </figure>

 3. In the new window, you can start typing your content.
 Give your file a name and make sure to use the markdown extension: `Chapter1.md`.
-Once you are done, commit the new file to the repositery by clicking the blue button `Commit changes`.
+Once you are done, commit the new file to the repository by clicking the blue button `Commit changes`.

 <figure align="center">
     <img src="figures/User3_NewFile2.PNG" alt="Example Image" width="700">
 </figure>

-4. In case you want to make changes to an existing file, navigate to the file in your remote repositery.
+4. In case you want to make changes to an existing file, navigate to the file in your remote repository.
 Then click the blue button called `Edit` and select the option `Edit single file`.

 <figure align="center">
     <img src="figures/User3_EditFile.PNG" alt="Example Image" width="700">
 </figure>

-5. Make your changes in the text editor and when you are ready, commit your changes to the remote repositery by clicking on the blue `Commit changes` button.
+5. Make your changes in the text editor and when you are ready, commit your changes to the remote repository by clicking on the blue `Commit changes` button.

 <figure align="center">
     <img src="figures/User3_EditFile2.PNG" alt="Example Image" width="700">
 </figure>

 6. In case you added a new file, you also need to include it table of contents of your book!
-The table of contents is specified in a file called `toc.yml` and it is already included in your repositery if you used the teachbooks template.
+The table of contents is specified in a file called `toc.yml` and it is already included in your repository if you used the teachbooks template.

 <figure align="center">
     <img src="figures/User3_toc.PNG" alt="Example Image" width="500">